JichouP/dotfiles/readme.md

+# Environment
+Ubuntu 16.04.4 LTS

-#When you first use this
+# When you first use this
 1. Install git.
 `sudo apt install git`
 2. Clone this repository.